 Domestic violence doesn’t just include physical violence towards a spouse, a member of your family, a child, someone you’re in a relationship with, or anyone else living in your household.
 It also includes sexual abuse, control, isolation, economic abuse, psychological abuse, intimidation, emotional abuse, stalking, and verbal abuse.
 If you violate a protective order and contact the alleged victim, you would also be committing a crime.
 Domestic violence can be classified as a misdemeanor or a felony depending on the type of crime that allegedly occurred.

-If you are being accused of domestic violence, we can represent you.
+If you are being accused of domestic violence, a Salt Lake City violent crime attorney can help you.
 Reach out today to see how we can help.

 Assault Charges in Utah

 Assault is classified as threatening or attempting to harm someone else, or actually following through and doing it.
 In Utah, you could get charged with a misdemeanor or a felony depending upon what happened.
 When you contact us with details about your assault charges, you can specify what occurred and how you may believe that the charges are not justified.